12th October, 2021

 A: The assessment is in stages, and is planned this way to avoid unnecessary stress to families and children.
 It involves:

-• A simple functional and contextual reading assessment of approximately three minutes, which can be undertaken at home over the telephone and online before families come to meet me for the first time.
+• A simple and free functional and contextual reading assessment of approximately ten minutes, which can be undertaken at home over the telephone and online before families come to meet me for the first time.
 There is no fee for this assessment.

 • If this simple reading assessment reveals that your child has a reading age of three years above his or her actual age, I will invite your child to attend a full assessment, for which there is normally a fee.

-• The full assessment lasts for up to two hours and takes place at my home.
-It takes place in a small, informal group of five students or fewer, with breaks between sections.
+• The full assessment lasts for up to 1.5 hours and takes place at my home.
+It takes place in a small, informal group of five students or fewer, usually online, with breaks between sections.

 • My assessment seeks to identify a potential for learning, not prior knowledge, through short tests in vocabulary, comprehension, maths and non-verbal reasoning.